smehlhoff/twitch-log-bot-ws/README.md

 # twitch-log-bot-ws

-This bot logs twitch.tv channel messages via WebSocket connection.
+This bot logs twitch.tv channel messages via websockets.

-By default, channel messages are inserted into a `postgres` database.
+By default, channel messages are stored in a `postgres` database.

 ## Installation